Spinal services

 • Spondylolisthesis (slippage of one vertebral bone over another)

-• Abnormal spine curvature such as scoliosis or kyphosis
+• Abnormal spine curvatures such as scoliosis or kyphosis

-• Spine instability (abnormal or excessive motion between two or more vertebrae)
+• Spine instability (abnormal or excessive movement between vertebrae)

 3 Speeding your recovery